-The minor in Information Studies is open to undergraduate students across the University who wish to explore the foundations of the field of Information Studies and its many core disciplines.
+The minor in Informatics is open to undergraduate students across the university who wish to explore the foundations of the field of Information Studies and its many core disciplines.
 Tenured faculty members, professional practitioners, and highly-trained assistant instructors offer courses in areas such as human-computer interaction and user experience design, user studies, archives and cultural heritage studies, digital humanities, and many more fields.

-The transcript-recognized undergraduate minor in Information Studies is offered through the schools and colleges at the University that grant undergraduate degrees, and students should discuss this option with their advisors.
-For more information, please contact firstname.lastname@example.org.
+The transcript-recognized undergraduate minor in Informatics is offered through the schools and colleges at the university that grant undergraduate degrees, and students should discuss this option with their advisors.
+For more information, please contact email@example.com.

-The Information Studies minor from the iSchool requires students to complete five iSchool courses, consisting of 15 semester hours.
+The Informatics minor from the iSchool requires students to complete five iSchool courses, consisting of 15 semester hours.
 Additionally, thre are a variety of areas of study students can pursue.

 - Two Upper-Division Electives (6 semester hours)

 - Information Security

 - Library and Information Science

 - Archives and Records Management

 To view the selection of undergraduate courses, go to the iSchool course listings page.